abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 - this has some downsides:
   - Global registration prevents build systems from removing unused components (a.k.a **"tree-shaking"**).
 If you globally register a component but end up not using it anywhere in your app, it will still be included in the final bundle.
+    - > this may increase your bundle size, so be careful with global components
     - also Vue needs to load them all when the application is loaded initially and the `browser` needs to download the code for all those components initially
   - also this will crowd the `main.js` file with all the registering components code
   - Global registration makes dependency relationships less explicit in large applications.
 It makes it difficult to locate a child component's implementation from a parent component using it.